Empathy-altruism: Empathic concern and personal distress

-In the Empathy–Altruism Hypothesis, it is precisely the other-directed emotion triggered by empathic concern rather than by one’s own personal distress that is considered the crucial mechanism for forming genuine altruistic motivation.

-Altruistic Motivation and Egoistic Motivation
+Altruistic motivation and egoistic motivation

 In the empathy–altruism hypothesis, altruistic motivation is defined as a psychological state whose ultimate goal is to enhance others' well-being, which means that the fundamental purpose of an individual's helping behavior is not self-benefit, but to improve another person's situation.
 In contrast, egoistic motivation posits that the ultimate goal of helping behavior lies in enhancing one's own state: individuals may engage in helping actions to obtain external rewards, avoid punishment, maintain self-image, or alleviate the internal discomfort arising from witnessing others' suffering.